 - Google Chrome 10 or higher

 - Opera 10 or higher

 Yes.
-110V AC outlets for laptops are available in Royal Laurel Class, Elite Class, and shared among each row in Economy Class (except the last row in each Economy Class cabin).
+110V AC outlets for laptops are available in Royal Laurel Class, Premium Economy Class, and shared among each row in Economy Class (except the last row in each Economy Class cabin).
 Meanwhile, every seat in our cabins has a built-in USB port to keep your cell phone or other mobile devices charged.

 - EVA Wi-Fi is available only when an aircraft is 20,000 feet or higher above ground.

 - EVA Wi-Fi is a service enabled by a communication satellite.
 It will be unavailable in regions not covered by the satellite network (e.g., the Arctic).

 - The EVA Wi-Fi service provider is applying to China’s government for an operating permit.
 Currently, there will be temporary Wi-Fi disconnections when the airplane flies over China, Hong Kong and Macau.